kennytilton/flutter-mx/README.md

 * * switch to the build terminal and hit Return to trigger a sim reload;
 * * check the Flutter console for print output.

-Ping @tilton on #clojurians or #fluttercommunity Slack for help!
+Ping @kennytilton on #clojurians or #fluttercommunity Slack for help!